fChristenson/The-Bloodless-Legion/cities/Khaziram/Khaziram.md

 Khaziram is governed by a consortium of wealthy merchants, known as the [Gray Ministry](./Gray_Ministry.md).

+## Description

+Forged on the lowest point of a lake, the town of Khaziram is home to people lead by the Gray Ministry.
+This town wasn't built by a lake by accident, as it has a dark history, which is of great importance to the people of Khaziram and its success.

+The town itself looks sublime.
+With its ironwood rooftops, oak wood walls and breathtaking waterfall, Khaziram has a mystical atmosphere.
+The main attraction is the market, which was built 26 years ago and designed by the Gray Ministry.

+Khaziram has a booming economy, which is mainly supported by jewelcrafting, tailoring and smithing.
+But their biggest strengths are rare animal training and sophisticated cooking.
+However, Khaziram lacks people skilled in hunting.

+Despite its strengths and weaknesses, Khaziram is most likely headed towards a affluent future under the leadership of the Gray Ministry.
+But this remains to be seen.

 ## Notable places

 - 1 Cave with waterfall (Boss battle)